 If you have any questions, please feel free to email us these questions.
 We know that our program is different than a traditional brick and mortar shelter, and we would love to tell you more of the specifics.
 We are so proud of the labs we have saved and look forward to working with you to bring a lab to your family.

 IMPORTANT NOTE TO AOL USERSPlease ensure that you can receive mail from Labs4rescue and be sure to check your Inbox AND Spam folders DAILY during the week before the transport for important details.
 For more information click here.

 FAQs ABOUT OUR ADOPTION PROCESS

 Print This Page.
 E-mail this page.
-Join our Cause on Facebook.
+Like us on Facebook.
 Follow us on Twitter.